danjonpeterson/print-my-brain/README.md

 The application NEEDS to:

 - Accept a ~30MB MRI over the web
-- Do the processing in a an EC2 instance launched for each user
+- Do the processing in a an container launched for each user
 - Serve a link to the two R/L ~8MB .stl files
-- Store user info in a database (SQLite)
+- Store user info in a database (PostgreSQL)
 - Give some QA info - some way to visually inspect the result
 - Handle (at least) 20 concurrent jobs in a stress-test with the HCP data